What are some 2025 changes in the Medicare Prescription Drug Plan?

 The yearly annual notice of change comes in late September from your Medicare insurance company and it's going to be IMPORTANT to read it.

 Because of the new 2025 changes described on here, you will likely see some changes to your prescription drugs, especially if you take expensive prescriptions.
-If you feel you need help looking at your current prescriptions and the new changes, please feel free to contact me after Oct 1st and I will be happy to review your information.
+If you feel you need help looking at your current prescriptions and the new changes, that makes sense.
+With so many moving parts, seniors are increasingly left to navigate Part D complexity on their own.
+Please feel free to contact me after Oct 1st, or find a licensed Medicare agent near you and I will be happy to review your information.